ESPript 3.0

 Q: What do I need to run ESPript?

-ESPript is operated as a Web service.
-It is accessible with any modern Web browser equipped with a PDF reader.
-To take advantage of the 3D interactive representations, the molecular visualization program PyMOL is required.
+ESPript operates as a webserver.
+It can be accessed with any Web browser equipped with a PDF reader.
+To take advantage of the interactive 3D representations, the molecular visualisation program PyMOL is required.

 • Supported Web browsers are:

-• Adobe Reader (version 5 or higher) is recommended to view the ESPript result files in PDF format - official website.
+• Adobe Acrobat Reader is recommended to view the ESPript result files in PDF format - official website.

 • Free open-source or commercial version of PyMOL can be used (version 0.99rc6 or higher):

-• Binary legacy version (functional with ESPript) can be downloaded here - freely available for Linux, OS X and Windows.
+• Legacy binary version (functional with ESPript) can be downloaded here - freely available for Linux, OS X and Windows.

 • Free open-source versions can be downloaded here (beware: source code only).